Our board of trustees

 • Dr George Woods (Chair)

 I have sung in choirs my whole life and I understand the power and connection that music and singing together enables in building community.
 I am delighted to be the Chair of the Choir with No Name and bring my 30 years of experience in the humanitarian, management consulting and financial service sectors to support this inspiring organisation.
-Following a career delivering multiple technology transformation programmes and counselling and mentoring to leaders and global corporations, I took on the role of Chief Executive of St John Ambulance in South Africa, before coming to the UK in 2020 to be Chief Business Officer of St John Ambulance UK, experience I hope to use to support the development of the Choir with No Name at this exciting stage.
+Following a career delivering multiple technology transformation programmes and counselling and mentoring to leaders and global corporations, I took on the role of Chief Executive of St John Ambulance in South Africa, before coming to the UK in 2020 to be Chief Business Officer of St John Ambulance UK.
+I have recently been appointed Chief Executive of Ely Diocesan Board of Finance, all experience I hope to use to support the development of the Choir with No Name at this exciting stage.

 • Dr Hani Armstrong (Vice chair)